vasudev-gm/regtweaks/Windows-FAQ.md

+### How do I change default "User Shell Folders"

+The default folders for e.g. Desktop, History, My Pictures, SendTo, Cookies etc. can be changed within the registry:

+* `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders`

+**Changing it is not adviced** because this will have negative consequences, some applications are depending on those paths and might even crash if you change them.
+It is depending if the windows application or third-party application hardcoded the path or not.

 ### How do I get my BitLocker Recovery Key back?

 There is a full guide avbl. over [here](https://www.top-password.com/blog/tag/get-bitlocker-recovery-key-from-ad-powershell/).
 Another way is to manually backup the key (48 digit recovery key) via CMD: `manage-bde -protectors C: -get`.
 I do not reccommand that you backup your key online via the official website `onedrive.com/recoverykey` due to security reasons.